evanrao/NNClassification/README.md

 # NNReserve
-The NNReserve is a technique of classifying, controlling and predicting using neural networks.
-At present, it provides FWNN (Fuzzy Wavelet Neural Network) algorithm model, test cases and sample data, and the present version has not added nonlinear principal component analysis Of the algorithm.
-Compared with the depth learning algorithm, FWNN is a relatively easy to learn and learn neural network algorithm.
+NNReserve is a technique for classifying, controlling, and predicting neural networks, including the implementation of algorithms and other open source algorithms, and its purpose is to learn and apply.
+Currently, it provides depth learning and FWNN (Fuzzy Wavelet Neural Network) algorithm models, test cases and sample data, and the current version does not add nonlinear principal component analysis to the algorithm.

 # Development environment
 OS:Ubuntu 14.04